 This means that if the adult becomes seriously ill, unconscious or cannot communicate their health care wishes, critical decisions can be made, which reflect their wishes.
 An advance health directive remains in effect until the death of the adult.
 It does not lapse when the adult loses decision making capacity.

 Statutory health attorney

 A statutory health attorney is someone with automatic authority to make health care decisions on behalf of an adult whose ability to make decisions is permanently or temporarily impaired.

 There is no need to formally appoint a statutory health attorney.
-A person automatically acts in this role when the need arises because of their relationship with the patient for example, a spouse or primary carer.QCAT does not make any decisions about an advance health directive or statutory health attorney.
+A person automatically acts in this role when the need arises because of their relationship with the patient, for example:

-For further information about any of these arrangments contact:
+For further information about any of these arrangements:

 - the Queensland Government’s website (access to forms for enduring powers of attorney)

 - Office of the Public Guardian (can be appointed as guardians and investigate abuse allegations)

 - Queensland Law Society (to locate a solicitor for independent legal advice)